‘Shooting Pain’ and Numbness in Arm

 Although rare, spinal infections can occur when a fungal or bacterial infection in another part of the body enters the spine through the bloodstream.
 Infected collections can irritate or compress nerve roots, causing cervical radiculopathy.
 TB infection can also occur in the spine.

-Spinal tumours can also irritate and compress the nerve roots in the cervical spine resulting in symptoms suggestive of cervical radiculopathy.
+Tumours arising in or near the spine can also irritate and compress the nerve roots in the cervical spine, resulting in symptoms suggestive of cervical radiculopathy.

 The symptoms of cervical radiculopathy can develop suddenly or gradually and can be intermittent.
 The primary symptoms of cervical radiculopathy include pain that: